anyaharter97/notes/reference_virt_libvirt.md

 11. Run `make check`, and verify that only `qemuxml2argvtest` breaks
     * Other tests such as `virschema` might fail if your xml is invalid

 12. Run `VIR_TEST_DEBUG=2 ./tests/qemuxml2argvtest 2>&1 | less` and search for "FAIL".
-Scroll up to verify that only the desired changes caused the failure and ensure that the comma was escaped as expected
+Scroll up to verify that only the desired changes caused the failure AND ensure that the comma was escaped as expected
     * If you encounter `QEMU Driver error: unsupported configuration...`, edit `tests/qemuxml2argvtest.c` under "DO_TEST" for "name-escape" copy any configurations from failing test file from step 7., run `make check` again, and repeat 12.

 13. Commit all changes so the diffs will be easier to see later

 14. Run the command `VIR_TEST_REGENERATE_OUTPUT=1 ./tests/qemuxml2argvtest` to rewrite the `tests/qemuxml2argvdata/name-escape.args` file to the received output

-15. Check the git diffs to verify that nothing unexpected was overwritten during the regeneration of the expected test output
+15. Check the diffs to verify that nothing unexpected was overwritten during the regeneration of the expected test output

-16. Run `make check` one more time to ensure that none of the tests FAIL unexpectedly, `make syntax-check` to ensure no styling errors were introduced, and check the diffs once more to confirm that no expected changes were made
+16. Run `make check` one more time to ensure that none of the tests FAIL unexpectedly and `make syntax-check` to ensure no styling errors were introduced

 17. Commit the changes and make a patch